Dropkick Murphys: Going Out in Style and Signed and Sealed in Blood (2011–2015)

-At Download Festival 2012, the band announced they had finished their eighth studio album.
-During the band's summer 2012 dates, they had begun playing three new songs titled "Shark Attack", "Rose Tattoo" and "Road Rise".
-During their performance on July 1, 2012, Ken announced the new album would be out around the end of 2012.
-On August 24, 2012, the band announced on Facebook that their eighth studio album was complete and the title and artwork would be revealed the following week.

-On August 31, 2012, it was announced via Dropkick Murphys' social network pages that the new album would be entitled Signed and Sealed in Blood and would be released on January 8, 2013.
-The album's title comes from the lyrics from the first single, "Rose Tattoo", which was released as a music video on November 7, 2012.
-"The Season's Upon Us" was released as the album's second single on December 18, 2012, and became one of the band's highest-charting singles.
-The album made its debut at number 9 on the charts giving the band their second straight top ten charting album and second highest-charting album to date.
-"The Boys Are Back" was released as the album's third single in January 2013.
-The album's fourth and final single, "Out of our Heads", was also used as the opening theme song for Boston's Finest, TNT's 2013 reality show about the Boston Police Department while "Prisoner's Song" was featured in commercials for Captain Morgan.
-A tour followed the album's release which included many television appearances to promote the album.
+Signed and Sealed in Blood, the band's eighth album, was released on January 8, 2013.
+"Rose Tattoo", the album's first single, was released on November 7, 2012, and became one of the band's most popular songs despite it failing to chart.
+The Christmas inspired "The Season's Upon Us" was released as the album's second single on December 18, 2012, and became the band's third highest-charting single reaching number twenty-four on the Hot Rock & Alternative Songs chart.
+The album made its debut at number nine on the charts giving the band their second straight top ten charting album and second highest-charting album to date.
+"The Boys Are Back" was released as the album's third single in January 2013 and was followed by the album's fourth and final single, "Out of our Heads" in September 2013 and was also used as the opening theme song for the 2013 release show Boston's Finest.
+"Prisoner's Song" was also featured in commercials for Captain Morgan around this time as well.
 The band performed their annual St. Patrick's Day tour in 2013, which culminated in the band performing at their largest headlining show to date, held in the U.S. at TD Garden in Boston.
+On May 14, 2013, the band released a re-recorded version of "Rose Tattoo" with Bruce Springsteen.
+The song was featured on their Rose Tattoo: For Boston Charity EP, which was released in response to the Boston Marathon bombing that happened a month earlier.
+The single reached number twenty-five on the Hot Rock & Alternative Songs chart making it the band's fourth highest-charting single and as of 2025 their final charting single in the United States.

-Former founding Dropkick Murphys members Mike McColgan and Rick Barton formed the group FM359 in early 2013; this was the first time McColgan and Barton had worked together in over fifteen years since McColgan quit the Dropkick Murphys in 1998.
+In 2013, former founding Dropkick Murphys members Mike McColgan and Rick Barton formed the group FM359 making the first time McColgan and Barton had worked together in over fifteen years since McColgan quit the Dropkick Murphys in 1998.
 Their debut album, Truth, Love and Liberty, was released in January 2014.

-The band kicked off the Celtic Invasion Tour in March 2015, which ended with five shows at the House of Blues in Boston for their annual St. Patrick Day performances.
 In October 2014, the band gave a special nine-song performance aboard the USS Constitution during its final voyage of 2014 and in honor of the historic ship's 217th birthday.